shihanqu/discord-quote-bot/README.md

 1. **Quote Saving:**

    - **Reaction-Based:** Users can save a Discord message as a quote by reacting to the message with a designated emoji (configurable, defaults to 💬).
-This works reliably for messages sent *after* the bot has connected to Discord.
    - **Manual Addition:**  A `/manual_add` slash command allows users to add quotes by providing a direct Discord message link.
-This is the recommended method for adding older messages.
+This might be useful for really old messages.
    - **Bot Message Prevention:** The bot will not add quotes from messages authored by other bots.

 2. **Quote Retrieval:**